Financial literacy

 Cut down your expenses

 Reducing expenses is one of the quickest ways to improve cash flow.
-When you spend less on payroll, rent, production, supplies and other common expenses, the more cash you will have on hand.
+These simple changes act as cash hacks—tactical shifts that can help you free up working capital quickly.
+When you spend less on payroll, rent, production, supplies, and other common expenses, the more cash you will have on hand.

 This is an immediate step you can take, however, be very careful when cutting down staff.
-Hiring new employees will be difficult and teaching them the job could end up costing more in the long run.
+While reducing hires can be a short-term solution, rehiring new employees later may cost more in the long run.

 Streamline your payment terms